Blog > 4 Strategies for Leaders to Improve Mental Health at Work

 As such, and as a leader on your team, take the first steps to begin these conversations in your organization.
 Conduct regular mental health check-ins.
 Implement a mental health awareness program.
 Company-wide initiatives like Mental Health Mondays or employee-led mental health advocacy groups can further encourage open discussions.
 To ensure all your leadership is on the same page, offer training for managers on mental health literacy and communication.

-Even just simple conversations can help.
-As Arootah’s Director of Executive and Leadership Coaching, Amy Tuccio, says, “To foster a supportive work environment, leaders must check in and understand what’s going on with their team through open and regular communication.
-One-on-one and team conversations build trust and safety to be able to talk about needs and support, including what increases efficiency and productivity for a team member and what lowers stress and creates an environment where they can thrive at work.
-Knowing that people have different lived experiences creates greater awareness that team members have different needs, and changes can be made to support them.”
+Even simple conversations can help.
+One-on-one and team conversations build trust and safety to discuss needs and support, including what increases efficiency and productivity for a team member, what lowers stress, and what creates an environment where they can thrive at work.

 Strategy 2: Foster Mindfulness Practices